jessey-git/blender_bench/README.md

 ### Odd results
 The *_internalsse variations above should not be any faster/slower than the *_lf3sf3 variants.
 However, this is not the case; they are substantially faster in some cases.

-Pro: This would allow for quick integration back into the main Blender codebase as all the callers would not notice.
+This would allow for quick integration back into the main Blender codebase as all the callers would not notice.
 The functions would just get faster; for "free".

-Con: The exact cause for this performance increase is unknown...

 ### Is SSE or optimization at this level worth it?
 Speedups of any magnitude are worthwhile if: